BIATeam/BIADocs/docs/40-DeveloperGuide/30-WorkerService/30-WorkerFeatures/20-ArchiveJob.md

 sidebar_position: 1
 ---

-# Archive Job (Worker Feature)
+# Archive Job
-The archive job is a recurred task created to archive entities from database into flat text on a target directory and then delete them from database.
+The archive job is a recurred task created to archive entities from database into flat text on a target directory.

 ## How it works
-1. Archive job is launched from Hangfire Server throught the Worker Service each day at 04:00 AM (GMT+1).
+1. Archive job is launched from Hangfire Server throught the Worker Service according to the CRON settings.
 2. Each injected implementation of `IArchiveService` related to a specific archivable entity `IEntityArchivable` throught an `ITGenericArchiveRepository` will be runned one per one
-3. The items to archive will be selected according to following rules from the related the archive service :
+3. The items to archive will be selected according to following rules from the related archive service :
    - Entity is fixed
    - Entity has not been already archived **OR** entity has already been archived and last fixed date is superior than archived date
 4. The selected items are saved into compressed archive file to the target directory one per one : unique file per item, overwritten.
 Each copy to the target directory is verified by an integrity comparison of checksum.